AV306/xenon/FEATURES.md

 # Feature Documentation

 ## Blocks
-- FastBreak - Doesn't work, deprecated anyway
+- To be added (Feel free to make sggestions!)

 ## Chat
-- QuickChat - Send a custom message at the touch of a button
+- QuickChat - Send a custom message at the push of a button
-- MultiQuickChat - Send a custom message at the touch of two buttons
+- MultiQuickChat - Send a custom message at the push of two buttons
-- ShareLocation - Send a chat message with your current location and dimension
+- ShareLocation - Send a chat message with your current location and dimension, still at the push of a button

 ## Movement
-- HighJump - Jump really high
-- JumpBoost - Jump really high, all the time
-- Timer - Do things really fast
-- SpeedBoost - Move really fast
+- Pending ethics review

 ## Render
 - Australian Mode - Simulate Australian Minecraft